Lawrenceku/Lawrenceku/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>
- As a Full Stack Developer, I have gained a wealth of knowledge and experience in both frontend and backend technologies.
+ As a  Software Engineer, I have gained a wealth of knowledge and experience in both frontend and backend technologies.
 I am capable of building web applications from scratch, from the initial idea to the final deployment.
 I have a deep understanding of tools and languages such as HTML5, CSS3, JavaScript, React, Node.js, MongoDB, MySQL, and AWS, among others.

 I always strive to learn and stay updated with the latest technologies and trends in the industry.
 I am constantly seeking out new challenges and opportunities to collaborate with others.